ghga-de/milestones-docs/18-hooded-crow/technical_specification.md

 > *Interrogation Room*
 > 1. The first file part of the confirmed uploaded file ist requested and forwarded to the *Encryption Key Store* to process information contained in the Crypt4GH envelope.
 > 2. The information returned is used to produce SHA256 checksums for all encrypted file parts corresponding to actual file content, i.e. excluding the envelope.
-File part size corresponds to the part size used in the multipart upload.
+File part sizes correspond to the part size used in the multipart upload for all but the last part.
+Due to the removed envelope, part content is different, though.
 In addition, the file content is decrypted in chunks in memory and fed into a SHA256 checksum algorithm to produce a checksum for the entire file content.
 > 3. This checksum is compared for equality with the user provided checksum.
 In case of a mismatch an event is emitted to be processed by the *Upload Controller* to notify the user of the upload failure.